Water Quality Monitoring Programs

 Weskeag Monitoring Project

 The report for the 2015 monitoring season is here.
 It provides a snapshot of the river during one growing season.
-These first year results show there are potentially numerous stresses on the river as it is close to Route One.
-They may include non-point source pollution from such things as petroleum resides, road salt, and storm-water originating from impervious surfaces.
-The goal will be to continue monitoring to develop long term trends while investigating potential issues and concerns, but funding for this project is no longer available.
+These results show there are potentially numerous stresses on the river as it is close to Route One.
+They may include non-point source pollution from such things as petroleum residues, road salt, and storm-water originating from impervious surfaces.
+The goal was to continue monitoring to develop long term trends while investigating potential issues and concerns, but funding for this project is no longer available.
 Thanks to our volunteers for their commitment to this process.
 If you would like to volunteer to help with summer monitoring, please contact Theo Pratt via email who is organizing the volunteers.
-If you have any questions about this program, please contact Annette Naegel, Conservation Program Manager at 594-5166.
+If you have any questions about this program, please contact Annette Naegel, Director of Conservation, at 594-5166.

 Past Efforts on the Georges River

 Building upon efforts that began in 1990, our sister organization, the Georges River Tidewater Association, has established a coordinated and comprehensive citizen-run monitoring program for the Georges River estuary.
 This program monitors water quality from 16 locations accessible by boat and shore and plays an important role in collecting data and providing the information needed to make decisions about the future of the estuary.
-“Estuary watchers” look for troubled spots, monitor trends, and are making a vital contribution toward improving and protecting the health of the Georges River estuary.
+“Estuary watchers” look for trouble spots, monitor trends, and are making a vital contribution toward improving and protecting the health of the Georges River estuary.
 As of 2015, this program has been temporarily suspended.